strange-v/RadioSensors/README.md

 #### NODE_TRUE_SLEEP
 Without this flag, the node emulates deep sleep using the delay function (useful for testing purposes).

-#### NODE_PIN_DEBUG
+#### NODE_PIN_DEBUG=N
-When defined, the node outputs HIGH on pin 4 during reading sensors and transmitting data, and HIGH on pin 3 when active (not sleeping).
+Used to debug different work stages of the node triggering pin N.

 #### VCC_EEPROM
 An optional flag for the Vcc library that measures supply voltage.
 Using it, calibration value can be loaded from the EEPROM.

+#### SENSOR_*
+Defines what sensor is used in the node.
+Supported options for now:
+- SENSOR_HTU21D
+- SENSOR_BME280=0x76
+Where 0x76 represents the I2C address.

 #### RADIO_*
 Options for RFM69 library.
-Node id, gateway id, network id, and an encryption key.
+Node id, gateway id, network id.
+The encryption key is loaded by a different mechanism but also can be added here.

 # gateway
-It is a gateway firmware, simple and not 100% reliable.
-I have a lot of plans how it could look in the future, but currently i use it as-is to test the node.
-Gateway is based on ESP32.

-To build this firmware _gateway/include/Cfg.example.h_ should be renamed to _Cfg.h_.
+Contains a gateway firmware.
+It supports a regular ESP32 and WT32-ETH01 module (with Ethernet).
+A few notes about it:
+- heavily uses FreeRTOS functionality
+- fully interrupt driven (requires the latest changes in the RFM69 library, see the [PR](https://github.com/LowPowerLab/RFM69/pull/181))

+`pre:../../env.py` is used to securely add sensitive information (WiFi SSID, different passwords, radio encryption key).